mikey242/kudos-donations/readme.txt

 = 2.0.0 =
 * *Plugin completely rewritten*
-* Significantly reduced size and speed
+* Significantly reduced size and increased speed
 * Brand new settings page built on React
 * Ability for customers to create subscriptions
 * Ability to switch between open and fixed donation amounts